2019 FIA World Cup for Cross-Country Rallies

 The 2019 FIA World Cup for Cross-Country Rallies was the 27th season of the FIA World Cup for Cross-Country Rallies; an annual competition for rally raid events for cars, buggies, side-by-sides, and trucks held in multiple countries.

 Calendar

 The 2019 edition of the world cup featured five cross country rallies.
-The shorter 'baja' style events are now included in their own international competition, the FIA World Cup for Cross-Country Bajas.
+The shorter 'baja' style events are now included in their international competition, the FIA World Cup for Cross-Country Bajas.
 Some events on the schedule were shared with the 2019 FIM Cross-Country Rallies World Championship.

 The FIA awards the world cup to drivers, co-drivers, and teams competing in the T1 category; whilst drivers and teams in the T2 and T3 categories are awarded FIA cups.
 The T4 'truck' category is recognized, but not awarded any end-of-season cup or trophy.

 Due to irreconcilable differences between the FIA and Turkmenistan, the Turkmen Desert Race was cancelled for 2019; thereby leaving the calendar with just four events.